Chateau Latour releases 2008 vintage

 Global wine auction sales skyrocketed by more than 50% during 2018, according to Sotheby’s 2018 Wine Market Report.
 While there were slightly fewer lots on offer than the previous year, average prices per lot grew by 67%.

-The report attributes this growth to a number of factors, including renewed interest from Asian buyers – who were behind 63% of sales – and increasing demand for fine Burgundies, which represented 43% of total auction sales.
+The report attributes this growth to a number of factors, including renewed interest from Asian buyers – who were behind 63% of sales – and increasing demand for fine Burgundy wines, which represented 43% of total auction sales.

 Another contributing factor to the growth was the high number of single-owner collections on sale.
 These collections are usually extremely popular due to the likelihood that they’ve been stored in optimum conditions and are less likely to contain fakes.
 During 2018, Sotheby’s alone hosted auctions for 13 single-owner collections – nearly twice as many as the previous year.